MaxiLambda/LectureFeed-Desktop/README.md

 LectureFeed is a program designed to enhance interaction in presentations.

 ## Parameters
 `--server-logging` Print all server logs
+`--port` Set the server Port.
+Default: 8080